 Patients do not lie directly on the radiation board.
 Lying directly on the board would be uncomfortable and do very little to put them in the proper position for treatment.
 Instead, beanbags are attached to the board to provide comfort and support.
 As a patient shifts his or her weight onto the bean bag, it responds by adjusting its shape to the natural contours of the body.
 A vacuum is then used to pull the air out of the bag so that it holds its shape and keeps the patient stationary.

 The traditional method of providing radiation therapy to breast cancer patients has been associated with several long-term side effects.
-It can irreversibly affect the shape of the breasts, which is the reason cosmetic surgery with a favorable outcome is achieved in only 60 percent to 70 percent of patients undergoing radiation therapy.
+It can irreversibly affect the shape of the breasts, which is the reason cosmetic surgery with a favourable outcome is achieved in only 60 per cent to 70 per cent of patients undergoing radiation therapy.

 Bean bags have been used in the medical field for decades, and they currently play several key roles.
 They are often used to position patients during surgery and are recommended for pregnant women to help alleviate stress on the body during the third trimester.
 Also, bean bags are instrumental in a variety of physical therapy programs.